LeunensMichiel/next-foundry/README.md

-# Michiel Leunens -- Next.js template
+# Michiel Leunens -- Next Foundry, a Next.js template

-This is an opinionated starter template in `Next.js v10.2` which uses all best practices as of 2021.
+This is an opinionated starter template in `Next.js v11` which uses all best practices as of 2021.
 This way you can churn more (static) websites with less code.

 > :bulb: This project contains a lot of custom components.
 Everything is loosely coupled, so you can easily delete what you don't need. :warning: **IE11 is not supported**.